marijneken/Factory/README.md

 }
 ```

-Note the line in our preview code where we’re gone back to our container and registered a new closure on our factory.
+Note the line in our preview code where we've gone back to our container and registered a new closure on our factory.
 This function overrides the default factory closure.

 Now when our preview is displayed `ContentView` creates a `ContentViewModel` which in turn has a dependency on `myService` using the `Injected` property wrapper.